Fight over Wheeler nomination broadens in Virginia

 RICHMOND, Va.
 (AP) — A simmering fight over Virginia Democrats' rejection of one of GOP Gov. Glenn Youngkin's Cabinet picks escalated Friday after Republicans initially appeared ready to leave in limbo hundreds of gubernatorial appointees made by the previous Democratic administration.

-Democratic legislative leaders said they learned that the GOP-controlled House was not planning to act on more than 1,000 appointments to state boards made by Gov. Ralph Northam that would have expired Friday.
+Democratic legislative leaders said they learned that the GOP-controlled House was not planning to act on more than 1,000 appointments to various state boards made by Gov. Ralph Northam that would have expired Friday.
+The two chambers are currently at odds over the Democrat-led Senate's refusal to confirm former Environmental Protection Agency administrator Andrew Wheeler as secretary of natural and historic resources.

-Democrats began warning that the situation would hinder the government's work, but Majority Leader Terry Kilgore said late Friday afternoon that a deal had been reached, and most of the appointments would be confirmed.
+Democrats began warning that the situation would hinder the government's work, but House Majority Leader Terry Kilgore said late Friday afternoon that a resolution had been reached, and most of the appointments would be confirmed.

 “We could have just let them all die today but out of good faith, we’re going to act today and move forward,” he said.

-Kilgore said Republicans planned to remove only about 15 to 20 of Northam's appointees to the state air and water boards and board of education.
+Kilgore said House Republicans planned to remove only about 15 to 20 of Northam's appointees to panels including the state air and water boards and board of education.

-The fight escalated after Senate Democrats earlier this week rejected former Environmental Protection Agency administrator Andrew Wheeler as Youngkin's nominee to serve as secretary of natural and historic resources.

 “They started it by taking Wheeler off and you know, they wanted to play the game, so we’re gonna play the game," Kilgore said.